OkayToGreat/collaborative-writing/drafts/improve-your-life-with-ChatGPT.md

 It's still hard to predict if more jobs will be created than lost.
 But it's important to be aware of the potential impact of AI on the economy and society.

-### ChatGPT Future Updates
+### Future ChatGPT

-OpenAI the company behind this successful application is constantly improving their model.
+OpenAI the company behind this successful application is constantly coming out with improvements guide by safety and improved user experience.
 Their goal is to align AI with human interests.
 When ChatGPT was newly released, many people found ways to "jailbreak" it.
 This means they found ways to make it do things it was not designed to do.
 For example, malicious users were able to make it generate racist, sexist, and other offensive text.
 OpenAI has since improved the model to prevent this from happening and it will continue in the future.
-New features will be added to improve the user experience and make it more useful.
-It is suspected that image, video, audio, and other media will be added in the future.
+AI Safety is a growing concern worldwide, prompting governments and tech companies to speed up collaboration.
+GPT-5 is suspected to be released in 2024.

 Here are the [Release Notes](https://help.openai.com/en/articles/6825453-chatgpt-release-notes) for ChatGPT.